AI Builder

 | Web Search | Searches the web for API documentation or integration guides |

 Once it has enough context, it places the configured steps on your canvas.
-You’ll see them appear in real-time as the AI streams its response.
+You’ll see them appear in real-time as the AI streams its response over Server-Sent Events (SSE), so tool calls and step placements show up incrementally rather than after a single long pause.

 Multi-Turn Conversations